abhinaya08/text_analytics/assignment2/questions.md

 While BMW has claimed that they are the “ultimate driving machine”, is that how people feel on Edmunds?
 Show your analysis.

 #### Task D
+What advice will you give to a
+<br>(i) product manager
+<br>(ii) marketing/advertising manager
-What advice will you give to a (i) product manager, and (ii) marketing/advertising manager of these brands based on your analysis in Task C?
+<br>of these brands based on your analysis in Task C?
 For this assignment, you can assume the sentiment (e.g., that it is positive).

 #### Task E
 Which is the most aspirational brand in your data in terms of people actually wanting to buy or own?
 Describe your analysis.
 What are the business implications for this brand?